According to Vegas Insider, it ranges from UM +5.5 to UM +6. I know it's a home game, but it seems a little low to me.

-Denard is the only player in FBS history to gain 200 yards rushing and 200 yards passing twice—in regular-season games.
-To me this is a silly distinction: who cares if it was done in the regular season or a bowl game?
+Much has been made of the fact that Denard is the only player in FBS history to gain 200 yards rushing and 200 yards passing twice in regular-season games.
+To me this is a silly distinction—who cares if it was done in the regular season or a bowl game?
 If anything, Vince Young's performance in the 2005 Rose Bowl against USC is even more remarkable, given that that USC team is considered one of the most dominant teams of the modern era.
 Wake me up when Denard gets his third 200/200 game.
 (He did go for 191/190 against Penn State.)

 Anyway, here are the 200/200 games listed in the NCAA record book, sorted by total offense.
 You'll note that Denard is the only member of the 240/240 club, and Marques Tuiasosopo is the only member of the 200/300 club.